YannBrrd/elasticsearch-entity-resolution/README.md

 ### Tuning mode

-This mode allows you to parametrize the plugin for each request you fire.
+This mode allows you to parametrise the plugin for each request you fire.
 It is comfortable to tune your comparison parameters.
 Once tuning is done, you can switch (if you wish) to indus-mode.

 #### Request
  ```javascript